DrPaulBrewer/market-example-contingent/README.md

 ##Isomorphic Javascript

-This code will run either on nodejs 4.4.7 and can be bundled via [browserify](https://github.com/substack/node-browserify) for most modern browsers. n The code is currently written in an ES5 style with `const` used sparingly, mostly with `require`.
+This code will run either on nodejs 6 or on the latest Chrome, FF, and Edge browsers, and can be bundled via [browserify](https://github.com/substack/node-browserify) for most modern browsers. n The code is currently written in ES6 style with commonJS require() instead of ES6 modules.
+There is no transpilation step.
+Developers are free to use an appropriate transpiler/loader stack if they wish.

 #Usage